jiantaoyuNWAFU/MultiDMPcaller/README.md

 1. Make sure the number of replicate files matches `--wt-reps` and `--mut-reps`.
 2. Make sure directory names match the file suffixes.
 For example, files inside `wt/` should be named `1-wt.txt`, `2-wt.txt`, and so on.
 3. Use `--biotype 1` for plant WGBS data and `--biotype 0` for animal WGBS data.
-4. For large datasets, start with `--threads 2` to `--threads 4`.
-Increasing the number of workers can increase memory use and disk-I/O pressure.
+4. For large datasets, start with `--processes 2` to `--processes 4`.
+Increasing the number of worker processes can increase memory use and disk-I/O pressure.
 5. Use `--dmr-engine cpp` only after compatible C++ executables have been prepared and made discoverable by the program.
 6. Keep log files, command lines, software versions, and the complete `and_output/` directory for reproducibility.
 7. Ensure sufficient free disk space is available before processing whole-genome bisulfite sequencing datasets.